Sntai20/update-server-server-sync/docs/presentation/SPEAKER_NOTES.md

 4. **ML.NET RandomizedPCA**
    - "We feed these features into an ML.NET model using the RandomizedPCA algorithm."
-   - "This is an unsupervised learning algorithm—no labeled training data required."
+   - "This is an unsupervised learning algorithmï¿½no labeled training data required."
    - "It learns what 'normal' looks like and flags deviations."

 5. **Anomaly Score (0.0-1.0)**